hoangton/smartcash/legal.rst

   laundering and the financing of terrorist activities
 - A comprehensive risk based assessment by a third party compliance consultant expert

-Lawyer for this project is **Adella Toulon-Foerster** who has extensive experience in this field including:

 - Banking Secrecy Act (BSA), Anti-Money Laundering (AML), and Know Your Customer (KYC) regulations